pagkly/Zed/Investopedia3/Corporate Social Responsibility (CSR).md

 ### What is corporate social responsibility (CSR)?

 The term corporate social responsibility (CSR) refers to practices and policies undertaken by corporations that are intended to have a positive influence on the world.
 The key idea behind CSR is for corporations to pursue other pro-social objectives, in addition to maximizing profits.
-Examples of common CSR objectives include minimizing [environmental externalities](https://www.investopedia.com/terms/e/externality.asp), promoting volunteerism among company employees, and donating to charity.
+Examples of common CSR objectives include minimizing [[environmental externalities]](https://www.investopedia.com/terms/e/externality.asp), promoting volunteerism among company employees, and donating to charity.

 ### Why should a company implement CSR?